jspoelstra/HVE_in_DS/README.md

       - In the Chat view, locate the chat mode selector dropdown.
       - Select "Agent" from the available options (you might also see "Ask" and "Edit").

+6. **Running the Example End-to-End**
+    1. Use the Python script to create a new project.
+Open the new folder in VS Code.
+        ```bash
+        python setup_new_project <new folder outside this repo>
+        ```
+    2. In the newly created folder, follow steps 2-4 above to create a virtual environment.
+    3. Set the VS Code Python interpreter to use the newly created `venv`.
+    4. Run the `download_data.py` script to download the data.
+        ```bash
+        python download_data.py
+        ```
+    5. Follow step 5 above to open the agent window.
+    6. Create a plan by typing `/plan_execution` in the agent prompt window.
+When done, click `keep`.
+    7. Execute step 1 by typing `/plan_execution Step 1: Data Exploration`.
+Select `Continue` as needed and again `keep` when done.
+Enjoy reviewing the progress step-by-step!
+    8. Repeat step 7 for each of the 5 steps in the CRISP-DM process as listed below.

 ## Agent Mode Workflow